demuth-lab/demuth-lab.github.io/research/index.md

 </div>

 <p class="lede">We are trying to understand how life works using the tools of evolutionary and functional genetics and genomics.
-We employ a variety of wet (molecular) and dry (computational) approaches to pursue the research topics below.
+Currently, there are three broad areas of active research in the lab.
+All three areas employ a variety of molecular and computational approaches.
 </p>

 <div class="cards">